John R. Steelman: Early life and education

 John Roy Steelman was born on a farm in Thornton, Arkansas, the son of Martha Ann (née Richardson) and Pleasant C. Steelman.
 After graduating from high school, he served in World War I. To save money for college tuition, he held jobs that included bookkeeping, logging and agriculture.
 He rode the railways to Wichita, Kansas, to work in the wheat fields and proudly recalled his time as a blanket stiff, the label used among hobos for a migrant laborer who carried his blanket with him.

-Steelman was a descendant of Olof Persson Stille, an immigrant to New Sweden and chief justice of one of its courts, some of whose descendants Anglicized their surname from Stille to Steelman.
+Steelman was a descendant of Cpt.
+Hans Månsson and his wife Ella Stille.
+Hans was a Swedish soldier, as well as a convicted criminal, who became a respected leader in both New Sweden and the Dutch New Netherland.
+Ella was the daughter of Olof Persson Stille, a New Swedish Chief Justice.
+The couple had six sons together.
+After Han's death, Ella and her sons adopted the surname Steelman, presumably from a combination of her maiden name Stille and her husband's patronym, Måns.

 Steelman attended Henderson Brown College in Arkadelphia, Arkansas and graduated in 1922.
 He later went to Vanderbilt University, where he earned his MA in 1924.
 He received his Ph.D. in 1928 from University of North Carolina in economics and sociology.
-He was Professor of Sociology and Economics in Alabama College in Montevallo, Alabama from 1928–1934.
+He was Professor of Sociology and Economics in Alabama College in Montevallo, Alabama from 1928 to 1934.

 Career

 After completing his Ph.D., Steelman embarked on a career in academia.
 He served as an instructor at Harvard University before becoming a professor of sociology at Alabama College.
 Frances Perkins, then Secretary of Labor, delivered the commencement address there in 1934.
 She met Steelman and admired his recent settlement of a labor dispute in Mobile, Alabama.
 Ken Hechler describes how impressed Perkins was with "the huge, open-faced, smiling man who taught economics but talked like a down-to-earth fellow...he seemed to know what he was talking about on all the labor issues that interested Secretary Perkins."
-She convinced him to join the federal government as a member of the United States Conciliation Service (later the Federal Mediation and Conciliation Service), a Labor Department agency that assisted in settling labor disputes.
+She convinced him to join the federal government as a member of the United States Conciliation Service, a Labor Department agency that assisted in settling labor disputes.
 After three years he became Commissioner of Conciliation.

 After President Franklin D. Roosevelt was elected to a fourth term, Steelman worked for a short time in New York City as a public relations consultant.
-But when Roosevelt died in 1945 and Vice President Harry Truman became President, Steelman returned to the federal government as an adviser to the Secretary of Labor.
+But when Roosevelt died in 1945 and Vice President Harry Truman became president, Steelman returned to the federal government as an adviser to the Secretary of Labor.
 Later he became a special assistant to the President, serving as Director of the Office of War Mobilization and Reconversion.
 In 1946, he became "The Assistant to the President."
 In 1948, he turned down the post of Secretary of Labor, preferring to stay at the White House, where he was particularly focused on establishing policies on science and higher education.

 Before joining the White House, Steelman served as: